Head (film): Reception

+On November 13, Daily Variety reported the film had grossed $16,111 in its first five days of release in New York City, and had broken box office records at the two theaters where it was playing.
+Head was not a commercial success, as the film, being an antithesis of The Monkees sitcom, comprehensively demolished the group's carefully groomed public image and alienated their teenage fanbase, while the counterculture audience they had been reaching for rejected the Monkees' efforts out of hand.
+The film's lack of success also corresponded with a steep drop in the group's popularity as recording artists.
+The Head soundtrack peaked at number 45 on the Billboard Top LPs chart, and "Porpoise Song" charted at number 62 on the Billboard Hot 100.
+Raybert Productions ceased managing The Monkees in December 1968.

-In her scathing review, Renata Adler of The New York Times commented: Head "might be a film to see if you have been smoking grass, or if you like to scream at the Monkees, or if you are interested in what interests drifting heads and hysterical high-school girls."
+In her scathing review of the film, Renata Adler of The New York Times commented that Head "might be a film to see if you have been smoking grass, or if you like to scream at the Monkees, or if you are interested in what interests drifting heads and hysterical high-school girls."
 She added that the group "are most interesting for their lack of similarity to The Beatles.
 Going through ersatz Beatle songs, and jokes and motions, their complete lack of distinction of any kind ... makes their performance modest and almost brave."

 Daily Variety was also harsh, stating that "Head is an extension of the ridiculous nonsense served up on the Screen Gems vid series that manufactured the Monkees and lasted two full seasons following the same format and, ostensibly, appealing to the same kind of audience."
-But the review applauded Rafelson and Nicholson, saying that they "were wise not to attempt a firm storyline as the Monkees have established themselves in the art of the non sequitur and outrageous action.
+The review applauded Rafelson and Nicholson, saying that they "were wise not to attempt a firm storyline as the Monkees have established themselves in the art of the non sequitur and outrageous action.
 Giving them material they can handle is good thinking; asking them to achieve something more might have been a disaster."

 Funicello said when she saw the film "it made no more sense to me than it ever had" when she read the script "but it was a challenging, offbeat role and I was happy to play it."